LLNL/wrap/README.md

 CMake Integration
 -----------------------------
-`wrap.py` includes a `WrapConfig.cmake` file.
+`wrap.py` includes a `wrap-config.cmake` file.
 You can use this in your CMake project to automatically generate rules to generate wrap.py code.

 Here's an example.
 Suppose you put `wrap.py` in a subdirectory of your project called wrap, and your project looks like this: